DanielMor-Wako/Pang-Game/README.md

 # Pang-Game
 Pang Game Prototype

+This Protoype was developed in a couple of days by Daniel Mor

+Personal statement:
+In order to imporve the existing the prototype there is a need implement modular character structure, to assist adding new character features like different ammo or temporary boost with ease thru the development of the project.

-This Protoype has been build for Comunix by Daniel Mor Extra credits used on this assignment:
+Extra credits used on this assignment:

 1. Architecture designed with MVC paradigm -->